First look inside West Elm, downtown Reno's historic retail renovation

 West Elm sells mid-priced, contemporary, artisanal furniture #ThingsHipstersBuy.
 They recruited and trained an "intimate group" of Nevadan furniture makers to supply the Southern Nevada store and said they would do the same for Reno.
 The following makers create items for West Elm's Henderson store:

 Examples of furniture and decor offered by West Elm.
 The furniture store will open in the historic U.S. Post Office in downtown Reno.
+The Basement shops lie beneath West Elm.
 Photos: West Elm; Video: Mike Higdon/RGJ

 "West Elm launched in 2002 and quickly became a leader in home furnishings that are approachable, affordable and sustainably produced," according to their corporate overview.
 "Each season, West Elm's talented in-house team of designers creates an exclusive collection, collaborating with artists and independent designers globally and locally.
 The brand also offers handmade and one-of-a-kind discoveries from around the world, partnering with organizations that support the development of global craft communities."